zac7777/Entropy/Entropy/Skillsets and Species/Sniper.md

 Giant slayer:
 - *Denting repetition:* Whenever you roll for a weapon attack, if the result after all bonuses applied is within a range of plus or minus your reasoning to the last attack you made on that target, that attack will ignore any DT when damage is calculated
 - *Deep wounds:* If an enemy creature is brought to below half their maximum HP, instead of doubling their EP loss, they now triple it
+- *Improvised elementalism:* 2 AP, the next attack you make with a medium or long weapon will deal an additional 1d4 + Reasoning damage of any magical type you choose

 #gameInformation #class